By Joan Torres 40 Comments Last updated on November 18, 2024

 Top-end – Corinthia Hotel Tripoli – The best hotel in town

-In Gadhames: we stayed at Ghadamis Hotel, a massive hotel with traditional architecture which opened 1 or 2 years before the beginning of the war but, since it’s government-owned, it has remained open.
-We stayed there for two nights, and we were literally alone.
+In Gadhames: we stayed at Ghadamis Hotel, a massive hotel with traditional architecture that opened 1 or 2 years before the beginning of the war but, since it’s government-owned, it has remained open.
+We stayed there for two nights, and were completely alone.

 Independent travel is not allowed in Libya, so solo women will always go with the local guide and the tourist police, making things much easier for them.